qodesmith/typer/README.md

 The `.empty` method empties the parent element (specified as the 1st argument to `typer`) and *starts over with a fresh line*.

 The parent element could contain multiple lines and HTML elements, the likes of which cannot be undone with a simple `.back('all')`.
 Also, `.empty` will instantaneously empty the parent element as opposed to backspacing it into oblivion.
+Have fun.

 * * *